RickStrahl/Westwind.Scripting/README.md

 * Template Scripting Engine using Handlebars-like with C# syntax

+> #### Important: Large Runtime Dependencies on Roslyn Libraries
+> Please be aware that this library has a dependency on `Microsoft.CodeAnalysis` which contains the Roslyn compiler components used by this component.
+This dependency incurs a 10+mb runtime dependency and a host of support files that are added to your project output.

 ### Runtime Compilation and Execution
 Runtime code compilation and execution is handled via the `CSharpScriptExecution` class.